ebuckler/handbook/docs/00-Intro/Meet-The-Team.md

 ## Meet fellow Bloomers!

 Bloom is rich with rad team members that you may work with on a current or future project.
-To get a sense of who's on the team, [check out our bios on this Trello board](https://trello.com/b/WVHYQUIn/bloom-overview).
+To get a sense of who's on the team, <a href="https://trello.com/b/WVHYQUIn/bloom-overview" target="_blank">check out our bios on this Trello board</a>.
 When you get settled in, we encourage grabbing virtual coffee/tea/work-friendly beverage of your choice to learn more about us all and what we're working on.